Yakuza (franchise)

 Yakuza, also known as Like a Dragon (龍が如く, Ryū ga Gotoku), is a video game series and media franchise created by Toshihiro Nagoshi for Sega.
 It incorporates elements of the action-adventure, beat 'em up, and role-playing genres.

 Each installment is typically a crime drama, with plot lines inspired by yakuza films and pre-millennial Japanese crime dramas.
 The most frequently featured protagonist is Kazuma Kiryu, a reformed yakuza associated with the Kanto-based Tojo Clan.
 While Kiryu often finds himself working with the leaders of the Tojo Clan to thwart conspiracies aimed against them, the primary theme of the series is his desire to leave the yakuza for good and start over by raising orphans and trying to assimilate into civilian life.
 The gameplay of Yakuza / Like a Dragon has the player controlling Kiryu (or another character, depending on the title) in an open world where he can fight random groups of punks and gangsters, take on side missions and activities to earn experience and money, learn new moves from non-player characters (NPCs), eat and drink at various restaurants, visit hostess and cabaret clubs, craft items, and engage in a variety of mini games such as golfing, bowling, batting cages, video arcades, karaoke, and gambling games including poker, blackjack, Cee-lo, and Koi-Koi.
 The series is well known for the contrast between the dramatic main storyline and the humorous, over the top side content.

 The franchise has become a commercial and critical success, and as of 2024, Sega has reported that the video game series has sold a combined total of 27.7 million units in physical and digital sales since its debut in 2005.
 Strong sales of the games in its original Japanese market has led to the franchise's expansion to other media, including film adaptations and a television series.

 Branding

 Like a Dragon has been the franchise's branding in Japan since 2005.
-Yakuza was the primary international branding from 2006 to 2022, when Sega announced it would be discontinued; Like a Dragon became an international branding with Like a Dragon: Ishin!
+Yakuza was the primary international branding from 2006 to 2022, when Sega announced it would be discontinued; Like a Dragon became the international branding with Like a Dragon: Ishin!
 (2023).
 However, Sega has continued to use the Yakuza branding alongside Like a Dragon, and video game journalists continue to refer to the franchise as Yakuza.